mendix/docs/content/partners/siemens/mindsphere-mobile-native.md

 ### 3.2 MindSphere APIs and Token Handling

-If you have already developed a Web application for MindSphere, you will be aware that you need the **Access Token** action included and used with your REST calls.
+If you have already developed a Web application for MindSphere, you will be aware that you need to use the included **Access Token** action with your REST calls.

 ![StarterMobile](attachments/mindsphere-mobile-native/StarterMobileAccessToken.png)

 The good news for native mobile is: this do not change.
-You can use the very same microflows for Web apps and native apps to fetch MindSphere APIs.
+You can use the same microflows for Web apps and native apps to fetch MindSphere APIs.

 If you are new to MindSphere app development please check out [MindSphere Development Considerations](mindsphere-development-considerations) to learn more about this topic.

-To support mobile native applications, MindSphere provides a special mobile token, which is called **MindSphere Mobile Token**.
-As a Mendix developer you luckily don't have to do much with this token as this has been done in the **Siemens MindSphere Mobile Starter Application**, but it is maybe worthwhile to have some details to understand the impact on your application better.
+To support mobile native applications, MindSphere provides a special mobile token, which is called the **MindSphere Mobile Token**.
+As a Mendix developer you luckily don't have to do much with this token as this has been dealt with in the **Siemens MindSphere Mobile Starter Application**, but it is may be worthwhile to present some details to help you understand the impact on your application better.

 Actually the Mobile Token is not only one token.
 It contains two tokens

-* the **Access Token** which you need to fetch the MindSphere APIs and which has an expiration time of half-an-hour
+* the **Access Token**, which you need to fetch the MindSphere APIs and which has an expiration time of half-an-hour
-* the **Refresh Token** which will be used to refresh the Access Token when this expires.
+* the **Refresh Token**, which will be used to refresh the Access Token when this expires.
 The refresh token itself is valid for 12 hours.
-After this time the user must sign in again into the application to acquire a new token.
+After this time the user must sign into the application again to acquire a new token.

-As tokens can expire, there are some events in the lifecycle of a mobile app which needs to be considered.
-For each event the tokens have to be checked and one of the following three things will happen:
+As tokens can expire, there are some events in the lifecycle of a mobile app which need to be considered.
+For each event, the tokens have to be checked and one of the following three things will happen:

 1. The token is still valid and nothing has to be done.
-2. The access token which is only valid for half an hour is no longer valid but the refresh token is still valid.
+2. The access token, which is only valid for half an hour, is no longer valid but the refresh token is still valid.
 In this case refreshing your access token is sufficient.
-3. Both the access token as well as the refresh token has expired.
+3. Both the access token and the refresh token have expired.
 In this case the user will be logged out and has to sign in again.

 As you need a valid MindSphere token to call MindSphere APIs, it is very important that these checks are done before you call a flow to access a MindSphere API.
 The **Siemens MindSphere Mobile Starter Application** helps you to ensure this by taking care of the following events: